Multitask Learning and Bandits via Robust Statistics: Multitask Bandits

 \end{lemma} \begin{proof}{Proof of Lemma~\ref{lem:tmean_bdt_rgtper}} Without loss of generality, assume arm $1$ is optimal for $X_t$, i.e., $\argmax_{k \in [K]} X_t^\top \beta_k^j = 1$.
-Note that here the optimal arm is a function of $X_t$ and hence a random variable, though for simplicity we fix arm $1$ as the optimal arm.
-Consider the following conditional expected regret at time $t$
+Note that here the optimal arm is a function of $X_t$ and hence a random variable; for simplicity, we fix arm $1$ as the optimal arm in the following.
+Consider the conditional expected regret at time $t\in\cB_m$